Burke leads Morgan State against Hartford

 Hartford Hawks (4-15) at Morgan State Bears (9-8, 3-0 MEAC)

 The Hawks are 0-8 in road games.
-Hartford has a 3-7 record against teams over .500.
+Hartford is second in the DI Independent scoring 63.8 points per game and is shooting 42.2%.

-TOP PERFORMERS: Burke averages 3.5 made 3-pointers per game for the Bears, scoring 19.4 points while shooting 45.8% from beyond the arc.
-Malik Miller is averaging 18.7 points, 10.1 rebounds, 4.1 assists and 2.2 steals over the last 10 games for Morgan State.
+TOP PERFORMERS: Malik Miller is averaging 18.7 points, 10.1 rebounds, 4.1 assists and 2.2 steals for the Bears.
+Burke is averaging 19.4 points and 2.1 rebounds while shooting 47.3% over the last 10 games for Morgan State.

 Briggs McClain is averaging 16.4 points and 1.6 steals for the Hawks.
 Michael Dunne is averaging 9.6 points over the last 10 games for Hartford.